-In an atmosphere of healthy collaboration, and effective communication, students participation in production work is equally balanced and enhanced with course work.
-To ensure a deep understanding of related fields, a student will also earn a minor in Costume Design, Lighting Design, Theatre Technology, Sound Design, or successfully complete an approved sequence of courses from at least three of these areas.
+In an atmosphere of healthy collaboration and effective communication, the student’s course work is equally balanced and enhanced with participation in production work.
+To ensure a deep understanding of related fields, a student will also earn a minor in Costume Design, Lighting Design, Theatre Technology, Sound Design or successfully complete an approved sequence of courses from at least three of these areas.
 The goal of the program is to prepare the student for participation in professional theatre and associated disciplines.

-Students are admitted into the program after proving competency as shown by their portfolio, statement of goals, and required onsite interview.
-Judgments of portfolio, writing quality, and professional potential are made by members of the Design and Technology Faculty Committee.
+Students are admitted into the program after proving competency as shown by their portfolio, statement of goals and required onsite interview.
+Judgments of portfolio, writing quality and professional potential are made by members of the Design & Technology Faculty Committee.

-The successful student will complete the MFA with a diverse portfolio of realized designs, highly developed research, collaborative and communication skills, a mature professional process and a rich understanding of the breath and depth of scenic design.
+The successful student will complete the MFA with a diverse portfolio of realized designs, highly developed research, collaborative and communication skills, a mature professional process, production leadership experience and a rich understanding of the breath and depth of scenic design.

 Learn more about the Student Academic Appointee Health Insurance Plan

 Additional benefits include a "green conscious" campus with free buses, free Adobe and Microsoft products, and a ubiquitous wireless internet.